Employment Law in Illinois

 Paid and Unpaid Time Off

 Additionally, some states require paid time off as well as medical and family leave for employees.
 Oftentimes, this is combined into one singular paid time off, (PTO), amount.
-Laws can vary state-to-state, but typically PTO is accrued over time and you’ll get a set amount of PTO days per year.
+Laws can vary from state to state, but typically PTO is accrued over time and you’ll get a set amount of PTO days per year.

 Some states have laws that force the employer to pay for unused PTO.
 If you are not given proper PTO or your employer doesn’t follow your state’s medical or family leave laws, you can file a complaint.